 Panorama of Guatemala

-Discover the wonders of Guatemala and meet its people through a concentrate of colours and nature.
-This 16-day tour will give you an excellent overview of the country.
-The unmissable of course with Antigua, Lake Atitlan and the Petén region with its archaeological sites.
-But also the highlands of Guatemala with Quetzaltenango and its small villages, or Livingston on the Caribbean coast, capital of the black Garifuna culture in Guatemala.
-The visit of Copan in Honduras completes this complete panorama of Guatemala.
+Discover the colors and nature of Guatemala and it’s people!
+This 16-day tour will give you a great overview of the country.
+Expore the unmissable sites such as the colonial city of Antigua, Lake Atitlan and the Petén region with its archaeological sites.
+Visit the city of Quetzaltenango and it’s small surrounding villages in the highlands of Guatemala.
+Then, take in the Caribbean vibes in the coastal city of Livingston, capital of the Afro Carib Garifuna culture.
+A trip to Copan, Honduras completes this complete panorama of Guatemala!

 Length of stay: 16 days